Two-banded plover

-The two-banded plover (Charadrius falklandicus) is a species of bird in subfamily Charadriinae of family Charadriidae.
+The two-banded plover (Anarhynchus falklandicus) is a species of bird in subfamily Charadriinae of family Charadriidae.
 It is found in Argentina, Brazil, Chile, the Falkland Islands, and Uruguay.

 Taxonomy and systematics

-The two-banded plover has at times been considered conspecific with the puna plover (C. alticola) but now some treat the two as a superspecies.
+The two-banded plover has at times been considered conspecific with the puna plover (A. alticola) but now some treat the two as a superspecies.
 The puna plover is monotypic, but the mainland and Falkland populations might represent subspecies.

 Description

 The two-banded plover is 17 to 19 cm long and weighs 62 to 72 g.
 It has a potbellied appearance and its bill and legs are black.
 Adult males in breeding have a white forehead, lower face, breast, and belly.
 They have a black bar on the forecrown and a chestnut crown and hindneck.
 Their upperparts are brown.
 They have two black breastbands, the upper one of which is frequently incomplete.
 (This feature is more prevalent in the Falklands population.)
 Adult females' crown is duller than the male's, what is black on the male is brownish on the female, and the upper breastband has white flecks throughout.
 Non-breeding adults have gray instead of black and gray-brown instead of chestnut.
 Juveniles resemble non-breeding adults but with brown breastbands, a darker face, and buffy fringes on the upperparts feathers.